ziggybaz/libcurl-API/README.md

 # libcurl-API

-Using libcurl to make http requests using libcurl and the C programming language</br>
+Trying out libcurl to make http requests using libcurl and the C programming language</br>

 just messing around🤣</br>